-Another key component of many small business spotlight stories we read is the “heart” factor.
-That is to say, they are passionate about their endeavor and about helping others in some way.
+Another critical component of many small business spotlight stories we read is the “heart” factor.
+That is to say.
+They are passionate about their endeavor and about helping others in some way.
 Especially companies that give back to their local community.
 Often, the impetus behind a company launch is an owner wanting to make a difference and create an opportunity or change for the people.
 If your business is passionate about a cause and has become involved in a meaningful way, perhaps your story needs to be told.

 What’s the Story of Your Small Business?